grams777/updv/README.md

 ---

 *UPDV Updated Bible Version is a trademark of Greg Abrams.
-Text is copyrighted sub
+Text is copyrighted subject to certain modification restrictions.
 # updv